 The month has started with John laying another path.
 Over the last few years we have gradually been collecting second-hand slabs by one way or another and we are finding it a very effective way to maintain the paths between beds.
 This will now complete the first 5 rods on the veg side.

 The second week in the month we have started to plant early potatoes using the trench method.
 First filling the trench with a good layer of compost before placing in potatoes and covering with earth.
-Two earthing-ups should be sufficient later on when the tops begin to show and then a good mulch to retain as much moisture as possible.
+Two earth-ups should be sufficient later on when the tops begin to show and then a good mulch to retain as much moisture as possible.
 (Our site is free draining and gets very dry in the summer months)

 Although the weather is warm for the time of year it is tempting to sow early carrots but I think we will delay for another week or so.
 I am busy in the greenhouse making sowings of Beetroot, Spring Onion, Lettuce, Cauliflower, Cabbage, Celeriac, Leeks and Tomatoes.
 Also a variety of annuals and perennial flowers for our latest plot added in 1999.

-In 1999 I decided to experiment with growning carrots between the onions to see if it really would deter the carrot fly.
+In 1999 I decided to experiment with growing carrots between the onions to see if it really would deter the carrot fly.
 I had considerable success so I am continuing this year.
 Onion sets have been planted leaving spaces for mid-season and main crop carrots .The third week of the month I sowed 2 rows under a fleece cloche which I hope will also act as a deterrent.

 John is preparing the base for our new shed